Brain Tumors: Coping with Thinking and Memory Problems

 Cognitive rehabilitation can help

 It's important to make sure your doctor knows about any problems you are having.
 He or she has ways to help.
-For example, cognitive rehabilitation can help people who have these types of problems.
+Medicines might be helpful for some people.
+Cognitive rehabilitation can also help people who have these types of problems.
 Mental exercises are one part of rehabilitation.
 Here are examples of exercises a therapist may give you:

 To improve thinking and reasoning skills, a therapist may ask you to find the key points in a paragraph.
 Or the therapist may ask you to review some facts and make the right conclusion.